kakwa/pakste/common/docs/troubleshooting.rst

 .. note::

-    In case the manifest in missing, you will get the following error:
+    In case the manifest in missing, you will get the following error (same fix applies):

    .. sourcecode:: bash

       [ERROR] No checksum found in manifest for mk-sh-skel-1.4.9.tar.gz

-    The same fix applies

 Repository Key Issues